yfzzzyyls/dsdSim/simulator/docs/DESIGN.md

      - Prefill (draft or target) batches use **size/timeout** rule constrained by TTFT SLO.
      - Draft decode iterations use adaptive fanout `k` + selective batching.
        - Acceptance forecasts and verify queue depths jointly tune `k`, draft depth, and drafter model choice each iteration.
-       - Maintain portfolios of draft models (tiny/mid/large) and escalate mid-stream when acceptance drops or prompt difficulty rises.
+       - Maintain portfolios of draft models (tiny/mid/large) and escalate mid-stream when predicted acceptance drops or prompt difficulty rises.
      - Verify iterations group requests by context length where possible; otherwise fallback to per-request attention.
        - Use shape-aware micro-cohorting and prefix-similarity hints to reuse KV/cache state when prompts overlap.
        - Support partial/early-exit verification policies (e.g., first-token or sampled verification) with rollback paths when mis-speculation occurs.
-     - After each iteration, materialize acceptance outcomes, update estimators, and feed signals into adaptive `k` and drafter selection controllers.
+   - After each iteration, sample acceptance outcomes from the offline calibration curves (or use expectations when configured), update estimators, and feed signals into adaptive `k` and drafter selection controllers.
    - Query LUT manager to obtain per-iteration latency, memory, energy for specified hardware, parallelism, context length, microbatch, fanout.
    - Tail-aware timing: sample service duration from LUT-provided distributions (e.g., mean + P95 or parametric fit) so iteration-level choices impact latency tails.
    - Priority/preemption hook: allow verify scheduler to preempt or reorder (EDF/least-slack-first) when SLO risk is high; log preemptions for fairness/tail diagnostics.